gordonklaus/elm-http/README.md

 # elm-http

+*Note: If you are using Elm 0.18 or later then you want [elm-lang/http](http://package.elm-lang.org/packages/elm-lang/http/latest).*

 Make HTTP requests in Elm.

 The `Http` module aims to cover some of the most common cases of requesting